Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 ### Prerequisites

 - Python 3.10 or later
 - A free Google Gemini API key from [aistudio.google.com/apikey](https://aistudio.google.com/apikey).
-Free tier is **5 requests per minute** for `gemini-2.5-flash`, which is plenty for demo usage but worth knowing.
+The free tier for `gemini-2.5-flash` is **5 requests per minute**, which is enough for demo use but worth knowing before running the evaluation harness.

 ### Install and run